What is intraday Trading?

 Swing Trading

-Swing trading uses short-term investing tactics to make financial profits, much as momentum trading.
-In these kinds of situations, volatile equities are the focus, and acquired shares are liquidated as soon as a significant shift in price is observed.
+Swing trading uses short-term investing tactics to make financial profits, similar to momentum trading.
+In these situations, volatile equities are the focus, and acquired shares are liquidated as soon as a significant shift in price is observed.

 Essential Tools for Intraday Trading